-Recently we have found ourselves with more time to reflect on the things that matter most in life, an opportunity to spend special time with our families, and a chance to grow in our relationship with God.
-To encourage our community, I will be sharing devotionals to embolden our Covenant families to trust in the Lord through this difficult and uncertain time.
+Recently we have found ourselves with a need to reflect on the things that matter most in life, an opportunity to spend special time with our families, and a chance to grow in our relationship with God.
+To encourage our community, our Head of School will be sharing devotionals to embolden our Covenant families to trust in the Lord through this difficult and uncertain time.
 As a school community, we pray that it helps to encourage your spirits and strengthen your hearts in Christ.

 Jesus said to her, “Did I not say to you that if you believe, you will see the glory of God?” —John 11:40